iij/pta/README.md

 PTA(Period of Time Authentication) module is a module for NGINX.
 Using PTA you can control access to your contents.
-PTA calcurates a encrypted query string that includes an expiration time and a path of the content.
+PTA calcurates a encrypted query string or cookie parameter that includes an expiration time and a path of the content.

 How to build
 ============